allenbaby/CSC-582-A1/README.md

 # CSC 582 Assignment #1: Four-Bit Adder

-This project implements an object-oriented four-bit adder in Python using the required assignment structure.
-Its circuit is composed exclusively from AND, OR, and NAND primitive objects.
+A four-bit binary adder implemented in Python using object composition.
+The circuit uses AND, OR, and NAND primitives to build XOR gates, half-adders, full-adders, and a four-stage ripple-carry adder.

-## Python Version and Setup
+## Setup

-Use Python 3.
-Create and activate a virtual environment, then install the development tools:
+Run these commands from the project root:

 ```bash
 python3 -m venv .venv